antrea-io/antrea/docs/antrea-network-policy.md

 ### Ordering based on Tier priority

-With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the Tier to which they are associated. i.e. all policies belonging to a high Tier are enforced first, followed by policies belonging to the next Tier and so on, until the "application" Tier policies are enforced.
+With the introduction of Tiers, Antrea-native policies are first enforced based on the Tier to which they are associated. i.e. all policies belonging to a higher precedenced Tier are enforced first, followed by policies belonging to the next Tier and so on, until the "application" Tier policies are enforced.
 K8s NetworkPolicies are enforced next, and "baseline" Tier policies will be enforced last.

 ### Ordering based on policy priority

-Within a tier, Antrea-native policy CRDs are ordered by the `priority` at the policy level.
-Thus, the policy with the highest precedence (lowest priority number value) is enforced first.
+Within a Tier, Antrea-native policy CRDs are ordered by the `priority` at the policy level.
+Thus, the policy with the highest precedence (the smallest numeric priority value) is enforced first.
 This ordering is performed solely based on the `priority` assigned, as opposed to the "Kind" of the resource, i.e. the relative ordering between a [ClusterNetworkPolicy resource](#antrea-clusternetworkpolicy) and